-This is self-explanatory.
-But, in the event of an emergency, the emergency blanket will keep you warm, by trapping the heat radiated from your body.
-This could be your life saver.
+In the event of an emergency, the emergency blanket will keep you warm.
+It traps the heat radiated from the body, which will keep you warm.

-These blankets are lightweight and compact, which gives no excuse for this not to be packed.
+Emergency blankets are lightweight and compact, which gives no excuse for it to be packed in your hiking bag.

-A phone is a must on a hike.
-If you run into any trouble, providing you have signal, you can contact the emergency services.
+Not only is a mobile phone ideal for taking pictures of your adventures, but if you run into trouble, providing you have signal and battery, you can contact the emergency services.